This is the second part of the saga, where for a 10-day period, I wasn't sure how long I had to live.

 Bone marrow has a fluid portion and a more solid portion.
 In bone marrow aspiration, a needle is used to withdraw a sample of the fluid portion.
 In bone marrow biopsy, a needle is used to withdraw a sample of the solid portion.
 The bone marrow fluid and tissue sample are usually collected from the top ridge of the back of a hipbone.
 They first start by numbing the area, then they make a small incision in the skin of your lower back and insert a hollow needle through the outer bone into the marrow to collect the liquid, then a larger needle is used to collect a sample of the tissue.
 Since I am young(er) and a (former) runner, my bones were very hard.

 With a lot of pressure to puncture the outer bone, the solid portion of the marrow was extracted.
 However, when they performed the aspiration, it resulted in a "dry tap" which means they were unable to get any liquid out.
-They tried several times in different places but were unsuccessful A dry tap occurs only about 3% of the time, of which 92% of the time results in some form of pathology, which could be leukemia So here I was, still days away from having the formal results, and we were already trending the wrong direction.
+They tried several times in different places but were unsuccessful A dry tap occurs only about 3% of the time, of which 92% of the time results in some form of pathology, which could be leukemia So here I was, still days away from having the formal results, and I was already trending the wrong direction.
 Fortunately, they were able to extra enough solid portion for the analysis.

 The procedure only took about an hour and I liken it to getting a tattoo where you are filled with adrenaline that eventually wears off and you crash.
 For the next 36 hours it felt like I had a spike in my lower back.
 When Rachel changed the dressing she said that it looked like I had a hole drilled into my back.
 The hematologist said that it could take three to five days for result to come back.
 More waiting.

-We did have some positive news that came from the CBC which was performed before biopsy.
+I did have some positive news that came from the CBC which was performed before biopsy.
 My lymphocytes were back up and my blood showed no "other" cells.
 My basophils, eosinophils, monocytes and neutrophils were all in the low range of normal.
 My platelets were at 105, which was a major improvement from the 86 they were at back on February 2nd when this whole ordeal began.
 And my RBC was 4.06 -- still below the normal range but up from 3.6 a month earlier.
-We tried to reserve our judgement until the biopsy results came in, but with no "other" cells showing up, maybe leukemia would once again be off the table.
+I tried to reserve our judgement until the biopsy results came in, but with no "other" cells showing up, maybe leukemia would once again be off the table.

 FINAL DIAGNOSIS: